itsmiaetzzz/writesup-sys1/level0.md

 ## Level Goal:

 -log into the game using SSH , go to the Level 1 page to find out how to beat Level 1.
+- search the *README* file which inculdes the password

 ## Level information: